demyMichaels/demyMichaels/README.md

 - 👋 Hi, I’m @demyMichaels
-- 👀 I’m interested in Hedge funds, investment banking, and algorithmic trading
+- 👀 I’m interested in Hedge Funds, Investment Banking, and Algorithmic Trading
 - 🌱 I’m currently learning C, Python, JavaScript, HTML, and CSS
 - 💞️ I’m looking to collaborate on finance related project
-- 📫 How to reach me ...demymichaels@gmail.com
+- 📫 How to reach me... demymichaels@gmail.com

 <!---
 demyMichaels/demyMichaels is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.